Lake Lucinda: Darlin Creek Preserve

 The land for Darlin Creek Preserve was purchased from a lumber company in 2016 by Capitol Land Trust, a non-profit conservation group.
 The preserve was officially opened in June 2018 after invasive species and two culverts were removed.
 The site encompasses 312 acre and in conjunction with the Carlson Preserve and the Edwards Conservation Easement, forms a continuous 387 acre conservation area.
 The preserve features recovering forest and 70 acre of wetlands.
 A long-term effort is to connect the preserve to Capitol Forest and the Black River Wildlife Area Unit.

 There are three trails at Darlin Preserve, built with help from the Washington Trails Association.
-The Lake Loop Trail, 1.3 mi in length, follows a discontinued logging road and railraod bed through the wetland area of the preserve.
+The Lake Loop Trail, 1.3 mi in length, follows a discontinued logging road and railroad bed through the wetland area of the preserve.
 The longest trail, at 2 mi, is the Wetland Forest Loop Trail, that continues on the logging road to Beaver and South Beaver ponds.
 The preserve also contains the 1 mi Piedra Trail.

 The creeks and ponds are migration paths for various fish, including cutthroat trout, coho and Chinook salmon, and steelhead.
 The watershed is also home to the endangered Oregon spotted frog.